Aid convoy stalled as Syrian government demands assurances

 It called for "secure safe corridors to enter and exit (Homs) for those who want to, without their having to go through regime checkpoints that surround the besieged area".

 The U.N.
-World Food Programme wants to deliver 500 family rations and 100 boxes of "Plumpy'Doz", a specialized nutrition product that helps to treat children suffering from acute malnutrition, spokeswoman Elisabeth Byrs said.
+World Food Programme wants to deliver 500 family rations and 100 boxes of "Plumpy'Doz", a specialised nutrition product that helps to treat children suffering from acute malnutrition, spokeswoman Elisabeth Byrs said.

 The U.N.
 Children's Fund, UNICEF, has sent the Syrian government a list of medical supplies it wants to send to civilians trapped in the Old City, just 10 km (six miles) from its warehouse, but was still awaiting a green light.